Lake Matheson is one of our favourite mirror lakes in New Zealand and an absolute must when you’re road tripping the West Coast.

 30 minutes from the car park

 For obvious reasons, this is the most popular lookout along the water’s edge – but that doesn’t mean it’s the best.
-We didn’t know that prior to our walk so it was this viewpoint we aimed to be at for sunrise.

-Setting off in the dark meant we didn’t get a good look at the first 30 minutes of the walk but I can assure you it’s well maintained and easy to navigate by the light of a headtorch.
+Setting off in the dark meant we didn’t get a good look at the first 30 minutes of the walk but I can assure you it’s well maintained and easy to navigate by the light of a head torch.

 As we sat and watched the sunrise over Lake Matheson, Mount Cook and Mount Tasman, I was pleasantly surprised by the stunning views this lake had to offer.
-It fast became our favourite of all the mirror lakes in New Zealand.

 This lookout is a wooden platform that’s been built to stand further into the centre of the lake, giving what we thought would be unparalleled views of the mountains.